LearnUseZone/rpkgs/code/workflowrsubdirs/README.md

   - It can be called.
-  - It manages process of rendering .html pages from .Rmd files from subdirectories, so this is the only one function needed to be called.
+  - It manages process of rendering .html pages from .Rmd files from sub-directories, so this is the only one function needed to be called.
   - Rendered .html files are again prepared in folder “docs” (for GitHub) or folder “public” (for GitLab).
 Each such file name